mem48/GBDEM/README.md

 <img src='images/coverage.png'/>

-Approximate coverage of the high resolution data.
+Approximate coverage of the high-resolution data.
 Note this map is based on British National Grid squares, and so only shows that some data is available within the grid square, not that the square is fully mapped.

-Data is taken for most recent available year, but in some places this can be several years old.
+Data is taken for the most recent available year, but in some places, this can be several years old.

 ## Method

-I tried Several methods with scripts in the repo but this is the final working method.
+I tried Several methods with scripts in the repo, but this is the final working method.
 Ignore other scripts.

 ### In R